LarisaPicco/LarisaPicco/README.md

 <h1 align="center"> Hi!
 I'm Larisa ✨ </h1>
 -
-- <p>🙋🏻‍♀️ Hi, I’m Larisa Picco, from Argentina.
+- 🙋🏻‍♀️ Hi, I’m Larisa Picco, from Argentina. <br>
--  📸 I'm a amateur photographer, and I'm currently a begginer in Web Development.
+-  📸 I'm a amateur photographer, and I'm currently a begginer in Web Development. <br>
--  💻 I can handle HTML and CSS.
+-  💻 I can handle HTML and CSS. <br>
--  あ My hobbies are taking wildlife shots, drawing and I spend most of my time learning languages
+-  あ My hobbies are taking wildlife shots, drawing and I spend most of my time learning languages <br>
--  ⚙️ I would love to collaborate on your next project, designing and creating your website in the most efficient way as possible
+-  ⚙️ I would love to collaborate on your next project, designing and creating your website in the most efficient way as possible <br>
 -  📬 Contact me by email or my Social media</p>

 <!---
 LarisaPicco/LarisaPicco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.